PLEBNET-PLAYGROUND/stream-lnd-htlcs-bot/README.md

 /start start receiving events
 /stop to stop receiving events
 /filter <filter> a jq select (see examples)

+Plugins:

-/csv Export HTLCs as csv file and send.
+/fails Generate plots of incoming and outgoing link fail event channels /export_csv Export HTLCs as csv file and send.
 /sends Generate a bar chart of SEND forward and fail events, and send.
-/excel Export HTLCs as excel file and send.
+/export_excel Export HTLCs as excel file and send.

 Filter examples: